 State assembly member champions funding

-The state allocation, announced during national Filipino American History Month, was championed by California Assembly Member Rob Bonta (D-Alameda).
+The state allocation was announced during national Filipino American History Month.
 The funding will enable the center to hire staff, support graduate students, launch a major national survey on Filipino American health and well-being, continue research on Filipino migrant workers, expand the digital archive and oral history projects, and start an annual national conference on Filipino studies.

 The Filipino American community of 3.5 million is one of the nation’s largest Asian American groups.
 About 1.5 million Filipino Americans live in California: 500,000 in the Los Angeles region, 300,000 in the San Francisco Bay Area, and 75,000 in greater Sacramento.
 UC Davis has about 1,800 Filipino American students and a wide range of student groups and clubs.

 “The Filipino American community is one of the oldest immigrant groups in California, but our community’s place in California history and U.S. history more broadly — from leading the farmworker movement to fighting during World War II — is not widely known or taught,” Rodriguez said.
 “As one of the largest and fastest growing Asian American communities, Filipino Americans’ contemporary issues will require deeper investigation and understanding.
 We are excited to lead efforts to expand the field of Filipino studies.”

 Among the issues that need more immediate research and attention, she said, are the experiences of undocumented Filipinos and the trafficking and exploitation of workers from the Philippines.